sayantanHack/JS-from-Basics/ES6.md

 # What is ES6

 Initially JS was not that powerful or easy to use .
 Ecma Script is introduced for upgrading the JS .
-The OOP Class concept was not there in JS , But after ES6 it included
+The OOP Class concept was not there in JS , But after ES6 it included .

+## Few changes :

+There have few changes after adding ES that is itterator , arrow function , Class , inheritence.

+## What is ES2015
+ basically ES was started from 2015 after that all changes are made all in many versions .